sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 This adds all attrs that exist within ``sunpy.net.jsoc.attrs``, such as ``Keyword``, to ``attrs.jsoc``.
 These can now be accessed via an import of the main attrs module, e. g. at ``a.jsoc.Keyword``.

-This import can be any module, external as well.

 Writing a Search Method
 -----------------------